Consideration of the environment is vital for exploration and mining companies to maintain community confidence and a social licence to operate.

-Mineral explorers and miners have to lodge a rehabilitation bond; and gain approval for a work plan that covers possible environmental risks.
+Effective site rehabilitation following mining and quarrying operations protects the environment.
+Mineral explorers and miners have to lodge a rehabilitation bond and gain approval for a work plan that covers possible environmental risks.

 Exploration licence holders also need to follow the department's Code of Practice for Mineral Exploration.
 The code provides practical guidance on regulatory requirements and environmental standards for exploration in Victoria.

 Mining licensees (licence holders) need a planning permit.
 They also need to prepare an Environment Effects Statement (EES) which includes public and stakeholder consultation.

 The mining licensee (licence holder) needs to identify and assess possible environmental impacts then suggest actions to reduce the impact.

 We expect licensees (licence holders) to address these potential environmental issues in their work plan:

 - drainage and discharge control (including stormwater management)